emdiple/gstreamer-playground/terminology.md

 * **Additional Concepts**:
   - **Names**:
     Elements can be given a custom name via the `name` property.
 If omitted, GStreamer assigns a unique name.
 Custom names help in retrieving elements later or for debugging.
-  - **Pads**:
-    Connection points on elements used for linking.
-Pad names can be specified to control which specific pads are connected.
   - **Playbin/Decodebin**:
     High-level elements (`playbin3`, `uridecodebin3`) that automatically construct a pipeline to play media from a URI.
   - **Filtered Connections**: